binaya-sharma/retail-analytics-spark/Readme.md

 ## Notes

 - The current setup runs locally for simplicity and reproducibility.
-- Designed to be portable to AWS Glue or Databricks for enterprise-scale deployment.
 - The pipeline can be extended to push incremental updates to **Snowflake** using the **Spark–Snowflake Connector**:
   - Delta Lake manages incremental logic (MERGE, CDC, audit tracking).
   - Spark writes only changed records to a Snowflake staging table.